 Antisocial Behaviour Management Policy

-The purpose of this policy is to outline how the Department of Communities and Justice (DCJ) manages antisocial behaviour in public housing tenancies.
+The purpose of this policy is to outline how the Department of Communities and Justice (DCJ) manages antisocial behaviour.

 3. Policy statement

-Antisocial or illegal behaviour puts the safety of neighbours at risk and impacts negatively on the local community.
+Antisocial or illegal behaviour puts the safety of others at risk and impacts negatively on the local community.
 Antisocial behaviour is a problem that affects and damages communities.

-Antisocial behaviour has a strong link to stigmatisation of people living in public housing.
+Antisocial behaviour has a strong link to the stigmatisation of people living in public housing.
 It has a significant impact on the quality of life of vulnerable people through fear of crime and the long term effects of victimisation.
-It also gives rise to additional costs for a wide range of organisations and individuals including families, schools, NSW Police, non-government organisations, local government, social landlords and businesses.
+It also gives rise to additional costs for a wide range of organisations and individuals including families, schools, NSW Police, non-government organisations, local government, social housing landlords and businesses.

-This policy aims to balance the responsibilities of tenants, the rights of their neighbours in social housing, private residents and the broader community with the need to support tenants to sustain their public housing tenancies.
+This policy aims to balance the responsibilities of tenants, the rights of their neighbours in social housing, private residents, DCJ staff and associates (which includes consultants and contractors and staff of community housing providers participating in Housing Pathways) and the broader community with the need to support tenants to sustain their public housing tenancies.

 Definition of antisocial behaviour

-Antisocial behaviour is behaviour which disturbs the peace, comfort or privacy of other tenants or neighbours or the surrounding community which results in a breach of the tenancy agreement under the provisions of the Residential Tenancies Act 2010.
+Antisocial behaviour is behaviour which disturbs the peace, comfort or privacy of other tenants or neighbours or the surrounding community or DCJ staff and/or associates which results in a breach of the tenancy agreement under the provisions of the Residential Tenancies Act 2010.